 The Government has proposed to amend section 87A by raising the amount of rebate from Rs 2,500 to Rs 12,500.
 Taxpayers with income up to Rs 5,00,000 will get the benefit of this rebate if the proposed amendment gets approved.

 Rebate under section 87A of Income Tax Act is obtainable in the form of a deduction from the tax liability.
 It was first introduced in the Finance Bill of the year 2013 with a view to provide benefits to the people who are earning up to Rs 5,00,000.
 The purpose of this rebate is to lessen the tax burden of individuals in the lower income bracket.
 Earlier the rebate under Section 87A was Rs 5,000, provided the individual was an Indian resident, and his/her total annual income did not exceed Rs 5,00,000.
 However, with the introduction of the Finance Bill 2017 , the amount was changed.

-As per the the Finance Bill 2017, an Indian resident earning more than Rs 3,50,000/per annum, is entitled to claim rebate under section 87A.
+As per the the Finance Bill 2017, an Indian resident earning up to Rs 3,50,000 per annum, is entitled to claim rebate under section 87A.
 Rebate under section 87A is allowed up to a maximum of Rs 2,500.
 It means the amount of rebate will be lower of either Rs 2,500 or 100% of the income-tax liability.

 Note: This amendment will be effective from 1st April 2018.
 Accordingly, the amendment would be applicable with respect to the assessment year 2018-19 and subsequent assessment years.

 Only individuals can avail of rebate under Section 87A.
 It is not available for firms, companies or even Hindu Undivided Family.

 To claim a rebate for Financial Year 2017-18 the individual needs to satisfy below-mentioned criteria: